 Novelty threads can make surprising marks, especially eyelash yarns for knit and crochet, because you can control how much of the eyelash is pulled to the surface of your cloth, how much of the shaggy parts to allow onto the front of your work.
 Although a little extreme, this is one of my favorite eyelash yarns, one that makes a statement about untidiness, especially in nature.

 To stitch with these awkward, sometimes oversized threads you will need to expand the "big" end of your needle collection.
 Chenilles in size 14, 12, or larger (the smaller the number, the larger the needle) will draw all but the largest, stickiest threads through a soft cloth.
 I have developed a considerable nonchalance about the pedigree of a needle.
 It must only do its job, which is to make an opening large enough to draw folded-over thread/yarn through the cloth I am using.
 I ask no more of it.
-Upholstery needles, sailmaker’s needles, beading needles, and chenilles in alarming sizes are all part of my personal kit.
+Upholstery needles, leather worker's needles, sailmaker’s needles, beading needles, and chenilles in alarming sizes are all part of my personal kit.

 In the end, your pincushion, cloth scraps and variety of threads are not on display.
 No one ever needs to know you used a needle that is a lethal weapon to get that chunky wool through your fabric.
-It is what the marks can do to help you tell your story that is most important.
+It's what the marks can do to help you tell your story that is most important.
 The straight stitch in its many forms is exactly the platform for story telling in this tactile way.

 Start out by making a visual inventory of your threads and yarns.
 Use a cloth that is not tightly woven-- and here upcycling is invaluable, because that old and worn pair of linen trousers is an excellent base for this type of sampling.
 Frame or hoop an 8" x 10" cloth (20 x 25 cm) so the fabric does not pucker as you work.
 Divide the cloth into two columns, and stitch a line or two of each of your threads.
 Do not tuck the ends in, but leave that end free to dangle two inches or so at the end of the stitched line.
 This is so you will be able to easily identify the thread when you are ready to use it.
 Alternatively, choose a narrow strip of fabric, tacked or stapled to a 5" or 6" wide frame that is 20" or more inches long, and begin to stitch the short way across your strip.
 As described above, leave the end of your thread hanging as you stitch.
 Below is a picture of one of my "inventory" samples.
 You can see that I also used looped stitches and knots, as I was interested in the versatility of the thread as well as textural possibilities.